Stafholt Good Samaritan Center

 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This datapoint measures the number of times residents are rehospitalized per thousand days of short-term patient care.

 Short-term Care: ER Visits

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between having fewer emergency room visits and the quality of care.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is usually a correlation between keeping patients out of the emergency room and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
-Many in the industry argue this is a reasonable measure of a facility's rehabilitation services.
+This is the percent of short-term stay residents who experienced functional improvements, such as with activities of daily living.
+High levels of autonomy with ADL's often correlates with higher quality rehabilitation.